nikolaysaitov/nikolaysaitov/README.md

 ### Hi there 👋
 👩‍💻 About Me :
-I am a web developer  from Russian.
+I am a web developer  from Saint-Petersburg.

 🔭 I am studying to be a web developer at Yandex.Practicum.

-🌱 In my free time, I improve my skills in the frontend and read articles and books about the backend

 ⚡ Skills: REACT / JS / HTML / CSS